jaronbarends/breakpointwatcher/README.md

 for every string in the `views` array, a div will be inserted with an attribute data-view which holds that string, e.g.

+`<div data-view="small" class="breakpointwatcher"></div>`

+or

 `<div data-view="someOtherSize" class="breakpointwatcher"></div>`

-##Events

-###change.breakpointwatcher
-Is triggered by `document` when a breakpoint has been crossed

-A data object is sent along with the event:

-	{
-    	view: view,/* the new view */
-    	prevView: prevView,/* the previous view */
-    	originalEvent: e/* the original resize event which caused the breakpoint change */ }

-##Public methods
-Public methods can be called like this: `var view = $.breakpointwatcher.getView();`

-###getView();
-returns the name of the current view; returned names correspond with the names in the options object's views array.

-##Listening for breakpoint changes
-You can have your code listen for breakpoint changes by adding an event listener:

-	$(document).on('change.breakpointwatcher', function(e, data) {
-		console.log('new view:'+data.view);
-	});

 ##CSS
 Add `jquery.breakpointwatcher.css` to your site; this takes care of hiding the inserted divs

-For every view you want to define, you have to create a media query to determine when it should be shown and hidden.
+For every view you want define, you have to create a media query to determine when it should be shown and hidden.
 From a maintenance point of view, this will best be done were you define the rest of your website's media queries.

 Example: